Hacker Frequently Asked Questions

 The Bugcrowd Researcher Leaderboard is updated at the beginning of every month.
 A researcher’s rank on the leaderboard is based on their total number of kudos points earned over all-time and over the previous month.

 Kudos points are rewarded to researchers who submit valid vulnerability reports to programs on Bugcrowd.
-Read this blog post to learn more about how kudos points are rewarded and calculated.
+Read our docs to learn more about how kudos points are rewarded and calculated.

 All researchers must adhere to the responsible disclosure guidelines that are outlined in the bounty program’s details and rules sections.
-Bugcrowd’s Disclosure policies apply to all submissions made through the Bugcrowd platform, including Duplicates, Out of Scope, and Not Applicable submissions.
+Bugcrowd’s Disclosure policies apply to all submissions made through the Bugcrowd Platform, including Duplicates, Out of Scope, and Not Applicable submissions.
 Customers may select Nondisclosure, Coordinated Disclosure, or Custom Disclosure policies to be applied to their program brief.
-Please refer to our docs for details on the different Public Disclosure Policies at Bugcrowd.
+Please refer to our Standard Disclosure Terms for details.

-If you have any questions about a program’s disclosure policy or process, please email support@bugcrowd.com and we will be happy to assist you.
+If you have any questions about a program’s disclosure policy or process, please contact support and we will be happy to assist you.

 Acceptance Rate is best explained as a comparison of valid to invalid reports.
 For those that are interested in the details: